-The summit marks 30 years of cooperation between the International Chamber of Commerce (ICC), ICC World Chambers Federation (WCF) and Junior Chamber International (JCI).
+The summit, which took place on 23-25 July in New York City, marks 30 years of cooperation between the International Chamber of Commerce (ICC), ICC World Chambers Federation (WCF) and Junior Chamber International (JCI).
 These three decades have made intergenerational encounters possible, and have brought valuable support to the voice of young entrepreneurs.

 During the event, Cynthia Duncan, USCIB Senior Vice-President for Carnet and Trade Services and Chair of the World ATA Carnet Council, spoke about the dynamic cooperation between JCI and ICC WCF on a wide range of initiatives.